Cheesy Vegetable, Turkey Sausage and Rice Casserole is cozy, satisfying and comforting, yet packed with healthy veggies!

 - Add a drizzle of extra virgin olive oil to the skillet then add bell pepper and shallot or onion, season with seasoned salt, and then saute until vegetables begin to soften, 5 minutes.
 Turn heat up slightly then add zucchini and sweet corn, season with more seasoned salt, then continue to saute until all the vegetables are tender, 5-6 more minutes.
 Add garlic then saute for 1 more minute.
 Turn the heat down slightly and/or add more extra virgin olive oil at any point.
 Taste vegetables then add more seasoned salt if necessary, and then set aside.

-- Add flour to another small saucepan then whisk while adding milk to get rid of any lumps.
-Turn heat to medium then whisk until milk is thickened and bubbly, 1-2 minutes.
+- Add flour to a small saucepan then whisk while cooking for 1 minute.
+Slowly stream in milk while whisking to avoid lumps.
+Turn heat to medium then continue to whisk slowly but constantly until milk is thickened and bubbly, 1-2 minutes.
 Remove pan from heat then add 3/4 of the shredded cheese and stir until smooth.
 Taste and add salt if necessary.

 - Add cooked rice, sausage, and cheese sauce to the skillet with the vegetables then mix until well combined.
-Scoop mixture into a nonstick-sprayed 9x11” baking dish (or similar sized baking dish) then top with remaining shredded cheese and broil until top is golden brown.
+Scoop mixture into a nonstick-sprayed 9x13” baking dish then top with remaining shredded cheese and broil until top is golden brown.
 Sprinkle with fresh basil, if using, then scoop onto plates and serve.

 Notes